 - Evidence of theft or financial abuse.
 Financial exploitation is a common form of elder abuse; monitor your loved one’s bank accounts and possessions, if possible, to prevent this manipulation.

 If nursing home negligence or abuse caused your loved one’s injuries or wrongful death, then the facility itself is generally liable for the damages.
 Although it is possible for other third parties to share the blame, the nursing home is usually responsible for ensuring that residents receive a reasonable standard of care.
 However, business owners may neglect state and federal standards in the interests of profits.
-Common causes of nursing home injuries that may result from such negligence include:
+Common causes of nursing home injuries in Maryland that may result from such negligence include:

 - Understaffing or undertraining.
 Nursing home owners or operators may try to cut costs by hiring too few staff members to care for the residents.
 Even qualified nurses and care workers may be unable to properly monitor a large number of patients.
 Additionally, lack of training of new staff can create hazardous conditions.